jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 First is the simple language syntax and the small number of lines of code required for a task.
 Secondly, Python is a quite advanced programming language that comes with various functions.
 Finally, it is particularly popular in scientific circles due to the large number of freely available and high-quality libraries.
-The Python community usually uploads their tools to Github.
+The Python community usually uploads their tools to #gls("github").
 Here, users can communicate with each other, report problems, conduct plausibility investigations, discuss desired new features, and jointly test and develop.

-Documentation can also be uploaded to Github.
+// repeated word "often"
+Documentations to the tools is often also made available on #gls("github").
-Often, other scientists from different fields have similar problems, so partial solutions can be found on Github.
+Often, other scientists from different fields have similar problems, so partial solutions can be found on #gls("github").
 Particularly popular libraries in the Python world are libraries for machine learning, deep learning, and scientific numerical mathematics.
 A comprehensive description would not be justified within the scope of this work, so the following should be noted.
-Besides Github, there are various forums, blogs, online tutorials, scientific papers, and books that explain how to work with Python, specifically with a library or in a scientific branch.
+Besides #gls("github"), there are various forums, blogs, online tutorials, scientific papers, and books that explain how to work with Python in general, focusing specifically on a library or on scientific branches.
 Furthermore, it should be mentioned that the freely available libraries help modern scientists work faster.
 If these libraries were not available, much would have to be made from scratch, which could take months or, in the case of very high-quality differential equation solvers like Fenics
 @alnaes2015fenics @Boyko2024 @Burman2024 @Burman2024a @Yang2024a @Zhang2024a,
 possibly years.

-// TODO not in original german verison but fine
 Very high-quality libraries are dissertation results or code written and verified by an entire department in a company.
 An example of an open-source library that, among other things, brought out OpenAI's ChatGPT and is used and developed by various companies and scientific institutions is PyTorch
 @Paszke2019 @Wei2024 @Buehler2024 @Huang2023 @Hu2024 @Chen2024a.

-Using SymPy @meurer2017sympy @Virtanen2020a, which represents a Python library, is applied in various scientific works
-@NEURIPS2023_4a47dd69 @Wang2024a @Yamamoto2024 @Liu2024 @Grohs2024.
-With it, it is possible to perform computer-aided analytical mathematics.
+Having provided some background on why Python was chosen for the beam model solver, the library SymPy @meurer2017sympy @Virtanen2020a should be considered.
+It allows to perform computer-aided analytical mathematics and is applied in various scientific works @NEURIPS2023_4a47dd69 @Wang2024a @Yamamoto2024 @Liu2024 @Grohs2024.
-Examples include the calculation of integrals, differentials, solving systems of equations, and other important Linear Algebra operations.
+Examples for computer-aided analytical mathematics include the calculation of integrals, differentials, solving systems of equations, and other important Linear Algebra operations.
-If, among other things, the described equations are used and transferred into a SymPy representation, beam models can be calculated with computer support.
-Since SymPy can work analytically, the section force distributions can also be obtained as analytical equations.
+If the described equations are used and transferred into a SymPy representation, the internal force distributions can also be obtained as analytical equations.
+With it the beam modeling is accelerated through computational power.
+Furthermore this allows to incorporate the beam model solver into numerical optimization frameworks.
-This idea was implemented in the open-source library SymBeam @symbeam_tool.
+The idea of a computational beam model solver was implemented for instance in the open-source library SymBeam @symbeam_tool.
-Among other alternatives that try to do the same thing, SymBeam was initially chosen.
-The reasons for this were mainly the proper documentation on one hand and the easy handling on the other.
+While there are other alternatives SymBeam was initially chosen due to the comprehensive documentation and easy handling on the other hand.

-This tool was initially thoroughly investigated.
-Various beam models were set up and compared with the sample solution, among others from @Gross2021b.
+While there are advantages of openly available solvers, for proper scientific ethics funcantily checks are required.
+Thus. before integrating the beam solver based on SymBeam @symbeam_tool, it was compared against various beam models for which the solution was available through text books, such as @Gross2021b.
-Unexpected issues were encountered.
-The source code was examined in detail and corrected accordingly.
+Since, unexpected issues were encountered, the source code was examined in detail and corrected accordingly.
-After the correction, we were able to calculate beam models on the computer.
+With these corrections a computational beam solver could be integrated into an optimization framework.

+// ---------------------------------- here ---------------------------------- //
+However, focusing on real world application, the loads and supports of a 3d #gls("fem") model of a #gls("swith")

 However, there was the limitation that currently only statically determinate calculations could be performed.
 The goal pursued with the beam model will become more evident in detail later.
 However, for current understanding, the following brief explanation is given.

 To be able to transfer the actual support from the three-dimensional model into a one-dimensional beam model in a two-dimensional coordinate system, it might not be sufficient in practice to calculate only statically determinate systems.
 When transforming the support conditions from three dimensions to 2 dimensions, the physical behavior must be understood in detail and assumptions must be made.
 Both together could ensure that the dimension transformation leads to a statically indeterminate support.